Best Medicare Supplement Plans in Arizona (2026)

 Arizona Medicare Resources

-Looking for Medicare Supplement information?
-Arizona has several organizations that focus on Medicare counseling and consumer protection:
+Arizona has several organizations that provide Medicare counseling and consumer protection:

 • State Health Insurance Assistance Program (SHIP): Call (800) 432-4040 to schedule a free appointment with a certified Medicare counselor.
-SHIP operates through Arizona's Department of Economic Security and is funded federally but not affiliated with insurance companies.
-Counselors compare plans based on your prescription drugs and preferred doctors, explain Medicare Savings Programs for low-income beneficiaries, and walk you through Part D enrollment.
+SHIP operates through Arizona's Department of Economic Security, is federally funded and has no affiliation with insurance companies.
+Counselors compare plans based on your prescription drugs and preferred doctors, explain Medicare Savings Programs for low-income beneficiaries and walk you through Part D enrollment.

-• Arizona Department of Insurance and Financial Institutions: This department regulates insurance companies operating in Arizona and investigates complaints about billing errors, claim denials, or policy cancellations.
+• Arizona Department of Insurance and Financial Institutions: This department regulates insurance companies operating in Arizona and investigates complaints about billing errors, claim denials and policy cancellations.
 File complaints online or call (602) 364-2499 weekdays between 9 a.m. and 4 p.m.
-From outside Phoenix but within Arizona, call (800) 325-2548.
+Arizona residents outside Phoenix can call (800) 325-2548.

-• Arizona Area Agencies on Aging: Seven regional agencies cover all 15 Arizona counties.
-These organizations handle home and community services for older adults age 60 and up, adults with disabilities, and family caregivers.
-Services include meal programs, transportation, legal assistance, and long-term care ombudsman support.
-Contact your local Area Agency through the DES website.
+• Arizona Area Agencies on Aging: Seven regional agencies cover all 15 Arizona counties and serve older adults age 60 and up, adults with disabilities and family caregivers.
+Services include meal programs, transportation, legal assistance and long-term care ombudsman support.
+Contact your local agency through the DES website.

 Medicare Supplement Plans in Arizona: FAQ